kenmccann/advanced-tier-offering/README.md

 ![Image Detail](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/image-detail.png?raw=true)
 ### Understanding The Scope of Vulnerabilities

-Since the scanned image is marked as compliant aginst the **Default** image assurance policy, we can take a closer look into what vulnerab
+Since the scanned image is marked as compliant aginst the **Default** image assurance policy, we can take a closer look into what vulnerabilities the container image has  within it and how that relates to files and packages.
+This can be done using the Vulnerabilities tab.

 ### How the "Example" Image Assurance Policy effects the compliance of scan results